d2s/Documentation/docs/HowtoUseRsyncOSX.md

 The following features are implemented in RsyncOSX:

-- execute **single** tasks
+- do single backup tasks
-  - an *estimation* run is required before the real task is executed (an estimation run is executed by the setting the `--dry-run` parameter to rsync)
-  - either by a double click on row or by pressing the Execute button **after** the estimation progress indicator has stopped executes the real task
-  - if another row (task) is selected after estimation is done a new estimation run is required
-- snapshot backups
+- do snapshot backups tasks
-- quick backups
+- do quick backups tasks, either single tasks or group of tasks
-- execute **batch** tasks
+- do batch tasks
-  - batch tasks are automatically executed until all are completed (the estimate run and execute run are executed in one go)
-  - if you want tasks to be executed in one go mark them for batch
-- adding **new tasks** either by drag and drop (for local volumes) or by GUI
+- adding new tasks by drag and drop (for local volumes)
-- single- and batch tasks might be **aborted** at any time
+- tasks my be aborted at any time
-- choose **other version** of rsync in **user configuration**
+- choose other version of rsync in user configuration
-- user defined **rsync parameters**
+- user defined rsync parameters
   - the user can add parameters to rsync
   - there are predefined parameters for saving old files in a backup directory
-- **enable** save backups of changed or deleted files (by using rsync parameters, predefined parameter)
+- enable save backups of changed or deleted files (by using rsync parameters, predefined parameter)
-- **delete** and **edit** configurations
+- delete and edit configurations
-- manage backup tasks in **profiles**
+- manage backup tasks in profiles
-	- as many profiles as wanted
-- **restore of single files or catalogs** from remote storage
+- restore of single files or catalogs from remote storage
-- **scheduling of backup tasks**
+- scheduling of backup tasks
   - daily, weekly or monthly schedules
-- **detailed logging** of tasks
+- detailed logging of tasks
   - switch on/off

 ## RsyncOSX is not suitable to all users

-The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to _low cost remote server_ and assist me to keep my _two MacBook desktops in sync_.
+The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to **low cost remote server** and assist me to keep my **two MacBook desktops in sync**.
 The remote servers might be running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS.
-To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private/public key based ssh password-less login.
+To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private and public ssh keys for password-less logins.
 Some basic understanding of the command-line tool rsync is also recommended.

-Any user just looking for an easy to use backup tool is advised to use other and probably more suitable tools than RsyncOSX.
 To fully understand and use RsyncOSX I recommend the following:

 - you have some understanding of the command-line tool rsync
 - you have some knowledge about running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS